Spatial-then-Temporal Self-Supervised Learning for Video Correspondence: Experiments

 \subsection{Implementation Details}

 \textbf{Backbone.} We exploit the encoder $\phi$ with both ResNet-18 and ResNet-50~\cite{he2016deep} for self-supervised training.
-Following prior works~\cite{jabri2020space, lai2020mast, xu2021rethinking}, we reduce the stride of convolutional layers in $\phi$ to increase the spatial resolution of feature maps on layer $res_4$ by a factor of 4 or 8 (i.e., downsampling rate 8 or 4).
-We set the stride of layer $res_5$ to 4 to increase the receptive field for better modeling object-level appearance.
+When training at the first step, the encoder plus an MLP head project each image to a vector.
+Then, for temporal feature learning, we reduce the stride up to layer res$_4$ from 16 to 8~(in Figure~\ref{fig:framework}) to increase the spatial resolution of feature maps by a factor of 2.
+We further reduce the stride to 4 to compare with prior studies~\cite{li2022locality,miao2022self,lai2020mast} which perform self-supervised training on high-resolution feature maps.

-\textbf{Training.} We first train our model using contrastive loss for 200 epochs on ImageNet~\cite{deng2009imagenet} following most hyper-parameters settings of~\cite{he2020momentum}.
-Then we perform temporal feature learning on YouTube-VOS~\cite{xu2018youtube} training set which consists of 3.5k videos.
-In this stage, the video frame is resized into 256$\times$256, and channel-wise dropout in Lab color space~\cite{lai2019self, lai2020mast} is adopted as the information bottleneck.
-We train the encoder for 90k/45k iterations with a mini-batch of 128/64 for ResNet-18/ResNet-50, using Adam as our optimizer.
+\textbf{Training details.} We first train our model using contrastive loss for 200 epochs on ImageNet~\cite{deng2009imagenet} following most augmentations and hyper-parameters settings of~\cite{he2020momentum,xie2021detco}.
+Then we perform temporal feature learning on the training set of YouTube-VOS~\cite{xu2018youtube} which consists of 3.5k videos.
+In this stage, the video frame is resized into 256$\times$256, and channel-wise dropout with probability of 0.5 in Lab color space~\cite{lai2019self, lai2020mast} is adopted as the information bottleneck.
+We train the encoder with the stride of 8 for 90k/45k iterations with a mini-batch of 128/64 for ResNet-18/ResNet-50, using Adam as our optimizer.
 The initial learning rate is set to 1e-4 with a cosine (half-period) learning rate schedule.
-The frame reconstruction is applied on both $res_3$ and $res_4$ layer while we realize global correlation distillation on $res_5$ layer.
+The range~$R$ of computing the local correlation map is set to 12/6 on layer res$_3$/res$_4$.
+The experiments for temporal feature learning are performed with 4 GTX-3090 GPUs.
+We include more training details in the supplementary material.